XiangXu/Programming-Daily-Learning/ComputerNetwork/computer_network.md

 **Hub->Bridge->Switch**: A switch is is designed to connect computer within a network.

+**Subnet Mask(子网掩码)**: It is a 32 bit number that masks IP address, and divides the IP address into network address and host address.

 **IP**: An Internet Protocol address is also known as IP address.
 It is a numerical label which assigned to each device connected to a computer network which use the IP for communicaiton.

 **MAC(Media Access Control ) Address**: it is a unique identifier assigned to network interface controller for use as a network address in communicaiton within a network segment.

+**DNS(Domain Name System)**: The Domain Name System (DNS) is the phonebook of the Internet.
+Humans access information online through domain names, like nytimes.com or espn.com.

 **NFS(Network File System)**: it allows a user on a client computer to access files over a computer network much like local storage is accessed.